 - A. The prosecution presents the opening statement and closing argument first. - B. Attorneys may conduct a re-direct examination when appropriate.
 No re-cross-examination is allowed.
 Witnesses may not be recalled to the stand. - C. The attorney who conducts the direct examination of a witness is the only person allowed to make objections to the cross-examination of that witness.
 The attorney who conducts the cross-examination of a witness is the only person allowed to make objections during the direct examination of the witness.
-Points may be deducted for objections made by the wrong attorney. - D. Attorneys may use notes while presenting their cases. - E. The Mock Trial competition proceedings are governed by the California Mock Trial Simplified Rules of Evidence in the case material.
+Two points must be deducted for each objection made by the wrong attorney. - D. Attorneys may use notes while presenting their cases. - E. The Mock Trial competition proceedings are governed by the California Mock Trial Simplified Rules of Evidence in the case material.
 Only specified types of objections will be recognized in the competition.
 Other rules may not be used at the trial. - F. Legal motions not outlined in the official materials will not be allowed. - G. There are no objections allowed during opening statements or closing arguments.
 (It will be the presider's responsibility to handle any legally inappropriate statements made in the closing, while scorers will also keep in mind the closing argument criteria.)
-Points may be deducted for objections made during opening statements or closing arguments. - H. At the State Finals (and in LA County), there will be 30 seconds provided at the end of the pretrial and at the end of the trial for team members from each team to confer with the team's attorney coach and teacher coach to discuss any trial irregularities. - I. If there are any irregularities regarding the rules of the competition, which a team would like the presider and scorers to be aware of, one member will have 30 seconds to orally note the irregularities to the court.
-Coaches may not directly make arguments on behalf of the team. - J. Teams arguing a violation of the rules must be able to point to specific incident(s) of the misconduct and be able to cite to the presider, the corresponding violation in the team rulebook and or case material. - K. The presider will hear the alleged violation and rule on the violation, the presider's decision will be the final. - L. If the presider determines a violation exists and there is not a specified deduction outlined in the team rulebook, the presider will direct the scoring attorneys to take the violation into consideration.
-The scoring attorneys will use their discretion to determine individually how many points (if any) will be taken off their score sheet.
+Two points must be deducted for each objection made during opening statements or closing arguments. - H. There will be 30 seconds provided at the end of the pretrial and at the end of the trial for team members from each team to confer with their team's teacher and attorney coach to discuss any trial irregularities. - I. If there are any irregularities regarding the rules of the competition, which a team would like the presider and scorers to be aware of, one member will have 30 seconds to orally note the irregularities to the court.
+Coaches may not directly make arguments on behalf of the team. - J. Teams arguing a violation of the rules must be able to point to specific incident of the misconduct and be able to cite to the presider, the corresponding violation in the team rulebook and/or case material.

-- M. This rule should be used for substantial rule violations and should not to be used to argue additional points of law or rebut opponent's closing argument. - N. This time should not to be used to argue additional points of law or rebut opponent's arguments.
+- K. The presider will hear the alleged violation and rule on the violation, the presider's decision will be the final - L. If the presider determines a violation exists and there is not a specified deduction outlined in the team rulebook, the presider will direct the scoring attorneys to take the violation into consideration.
+The scoring attorneys will use their discretion to determine individually how many points (if any) will be taken off their score sheet. - M. The 30 second rule should be used for substantial rule violations and should not to be used to argue additional points of law or rebut opponent's closing argument. - N. This time should not to be used to argue additional points of law or rebut opponent's arguments.
 Regarding questions of rule violations, the presider's decision will be the final.